Mumble-SRL/MBAutomationSwift/Readme.md

                        metadata: ["quantity": 1])
 ```

-Events are saved in a local database and sent to the server every 30 seconds.
+Events are saved in a local database and sent to the server every 10 seconds, you can change the frequency setting the `eventsTimerTime` property.

 # View Tracking